mjz48/ohsnap-experiments/mqtt-cli/README.md

 ## TODO

-* Handle quoted command operands, like: `publish my/topic "hello world!"`
-* Handle quoted command flag arguments, like: `connect -h "my hostname with spaces for some reason"`
 * Implement enable-set (when disconnected, certain commands are available and others are unavailable.
 When connected, a whole different set of commands are available/unavailable)
 * Implement help for commands
 * Handle graceful disconnect when broker disconnects.